How to identify the dead cone in the top-quark jet: Modifications of particle spectra due to finite width of top-quark

-In our discussion so far we have assumed that production and decay of the top quark are separated by a large time interval and therefore there is no interference between the radiation emitted before and after decay.
-This corresponds to the default version of the Pythia 8 MCEG.
-Recently finite width effects in resonance decays have been included in parton showers in an ``interleaved" treatment~\cite{Brooks:2021kji} based on the Vincia shower framework~\cite{Brooks:2019xso}.
+In our discussion so far we have assumed that production and decay of the top-quark are separated by a large time interval and therefore there is no interference between the radiation emitted before and after decay.
+This corresponds to the default version of the \textsc{Pythia} 8.3 MCEG.
+Recently, finite width effects in resonance decays have been included in parton showers in an ``interleaved" treatment~\cite{Brooks:2021kji} based on the Vincia shower framework~\cite{Brooks:2019xso}.
 In this approach the parton branching process at low intrinsic $p_T\lesssim \Gamma_t$ is modified and a suppression of final state particles with energies around the width $\Gamma_t$ by a small amount is obtained.
-We investigate the consequences of this approach which is available in Pythia 8.3 with flag TimeShower:recoilStrategyRF.
+We investigate the consequences of this approach which is available in \textsc{Pythia} 8.3 with flag TimeShower:recoilStrategyRF~\cite{SkandsPrivate}.

-In this way we obtain the modification of the $\xi$-spectra due to the finite top quark width shown in Fig.~\ref{fig:xi-spectrum with-RS}.
-This modification yields a small reduction in the rate of $\lesssim 5\% $ at $\xi\sim 5.8$, the value corresponding to $\xi\sim \ln{(500\ \rm{GeV}/\Gamma_t) }$, while there is no change below $\xi\sim 3$ and a small increase at very large $\xi$, as also observed in~\cite{Dittmaier:2025htf}.
-The data show the result for the inclusive $\xi$-distribution, additional cuts did not produce major significant changes.
-The predicted effect is below the systematic errors coming from the subtraction of $\widehat{tb}$-dipole radiation and is therefore not detectable within our analysis of momentum spectra.
+In this way we obtain the modification of the $\xi$-spectra due to the finite top-quark width shown in Fig.~\ref{fig:xi-spectrum with-RS}.
+This modification results in a small reduction in the rate of $\lesssim 10\% $ at $\xi\sim 5.8$, the value corresponding to $\xi\sim\ln{(500\ \rm{GeV}/\Gamma_t) }$, while there is no change below $\xi\sim 3$.
+There is an indication of a small increase at very large $\xi$, as also obtained in~\cite{Dittmaier:2025htf}.
+The data show the result for the inclusive $\xi_p$-distribution, additional cuts did not produce major significant changes.
+The predicted effect is below the systematic errors that come from the subtraction of $\widehat{tb}$-dipole radiation and is therefore not detectable within our analysis of the momentum spectra.